 Lieutenants and sergeants for each shift are:

 Lt.
-Luke Gardiner, Sgt Loren Grensteiner, Sgt.
-Dan Salander and Sgt.
+Steve Scheuer, Sgt Loren Grensteiner, Sgt.
+Dan Salander, Sgt.
+Noah Lindelow, Sgt.
+Jordan West, Sgt.
+Garner Jones and Sgt.
 Darrin Heinert

 Lt.
 Chad Fetzer, Sgt.
 Lyle Sinclair, Sgt.
-Kent Kaylor and Sgt.
-Cody Berger
+Kent Kaylor, Sgt.
+Cody Berger, Sgt.
+Scott Betz, Sgt.
+Brandon Rosen and Sgt.
+Del Gallagher

 Patrol is the only section of the Police Department that is staffed 24 hours a day, seven days a week.
 Officers assigned to patrol are primarily responsible for responding to the 38,000 or more calls for service last year.